 🌯 7.
 Chatamari

-• Cultural background: Sometimes referred to as “Nepali pizza.”
-Chatamari is traditionally made during festivals and celebrations, especially by the Newar people.
+Cultural background: Sometimes called “Nepali pizza,” Chatamari is traditionally made during festivals and celebrations by the Newar people.
+It’s a festive, social food that brings neighbors together.

-• Native details: Exclusive to the Kathmandu Valley.
-It’s a festive food, not eaten daily but served during special family events.
+Native details: Exclusive to the Kathmandu Valley, Chatamari is not eaten daily but prepared for special family events or religious festivals.

 🥚 8.
 Choila

-• Cultural background: A ritual food in Newar communities, especially during the Mha Puja (celebration of the self) and Yenya Punhi (Indra Jatra festival).
+Cultural background: A ritual food in Newar communities, especially during Mha Puja (celebration of the self) and Yenya Punhi (Indra Jatra festival).

-• Native details: Kathmandu Valley origins.
-The meat is often seared over straw and mixed with mustard oil, garlic, and fenugreek seeds.
+Native details: Originates in Kathmandu Valley.
+The meat is seared over straw and mixed with mustard oil, garlic, and fenugreek seeds for a distinct smoky taste.

 10 Must-Try Nepali Foods (with Culture & Origins), Traditional Nepali gundruk soup with dried leafy greens, what to eat in Nepal, Nepal food, foodie in Nepal, saru's postcards, chola